ubiqube/quickstart/README.md

-Install MSA-v2 on your Docker Engine and Get Started
+Quickstart
 ------------------------------------

-This quickstart project will help you quickly setup a new mini-lab composed of an MSActivator instance and a Linux based VNF.
+This quickstart project will get you started with the MSActivator orchestration tool.

+Setting up the tutorial
+To quickly get started with MSA, use Docker Compose to set up an environment to host the Inmanta server and some machines to be managed.
+Before starting this tutorial, first install Docker on your machine.
+Next install Docker Compose on your machine.

 1. check your dockerhub account password - or create a new account
 2. ask for access to private repo: `ubiqube/msa2`